How do you choose the right Realtor when you personally know several in your area?

 In today’s digital first, fast paced and ever-changing real estate world, it is more important than ever for an agent to offer strategic advice, including risk avoidance and know how to optimize negotiations to benefit you.

-Additionally, it is important that your agent is truly a specialist.
+Additionally, it is important that your agent is truly experienced in representing buyers and sellers.
 The quick articles have key tips for selecting the right person:

 Key questions to ask before working with friends or family: